 Companies in the EU that supply radio remote controls to the automotive industry are obliged to have them approved by means of an E11 certification.
-The E11 EMC standardisation (specific to the Netherlands) prescribes how these requirements of radio remote systems in automation must be complied with.
+The E11 EMC standardisation (specific to Great Britain) prescribes how these requirements of radio remote systems in automation must be complied with.

 When it comes to vehicles the correct, uninterrupted functionality of electronics is of vital importance.
 For the driver as well as the manufacturer it is most important that devices do not disrupt each other as well as being immune to external interference.
 The correct working order of components is certified if these have the distinctive E11 mark.